 The highest ranked research proposal will receive the Norman Stein Research Grant named in honor ISID’s Executive Director from 1986-2017.

-ISID’s research grant applications are open to residents of low or lower-middle income countries as classified by the World Bank, who are less than forty years of age, who have not previously had the opportunity to work or study outside of their region, or received major research funding including ISID grants.
+ISID’s research grant applications are open to researchers who live and work in low or lower-middle income countries as classified by the World Bank, who are less than forty years of age, and who have not previously had the opportunity to work or study outside of their region, or received major research funding including ISID grants.

 Applications should be made using our online submissions system by April 1st and include:

 Upon completion, a short written report on the outcomes of research must be submitted to the Society.
 ISID also encourages recipients of grants to present their results at scientific meetings and to submit them for publication in peer-reviewed journals including, but not limited to, the International Journal of Infectious Diseases.